 Mission to Jordan, Day 1.

-In Amman.
-Here to attend a Meeting of the Regional Parliamentary Working Group on Universal Health Coverage in the Eastern Mediterranean Region – Tue to Wed.
+In transit, en route to Amman.
+There to attend a Meeting of the Regional Parliamentary Working Group on Universal Health Coverage in the Eastern Mediterranean Region – Tue to Wed.
 As focal point for the Asia-Pacific Parliamentarian Forum on Global Health (see most recently 9.231 Boodle Fight), I’m here to help WHO EMRO – which covers North Africa and the Middle East – set up their own forum, aimed for launch sometime in mid-2019.

 Second time in Jordan (see most recently 6.159 Memories of Hummus).
 Looking forward to the hummus – starting with the in-flight meal on the way in.

 Machboos is a meat and rice dish common throughout the Persian Gulf, especially in Bahrain, Qatar, UAE.
 Meat – chicken, lamb, fish, shrimp (apparently) – plus long-grained rice, cooked with assorted spices – cumin, coriander, cinnamon, cardamom, cloves, tumeric, paprika – and aromatics – garlic, ginger, onion.